Andreizabo/Collaborative-Notepad/README.md

 4.  **Disconnect**.
 The user will leave the program and the Client ID of their Client will become once again free for the taking.

-## Communication between Server and Session {#communication-between-server-and-session .unnumbered}
+## Communication between Server and Session

 ![Communication between Server and Session](Diagram 3.png){#ComSSe}